Qumulo/docs/rest-api-guide/nfs-methods/v3_nfs_exports.md

     responses:
     - code: '200'
       description: Return value on success
-    summary: This method lists NFS exports.
-Refer to the 'Modify NFS Export' method for a description of the returned fields.
+    summary: '[preview] This method lists NFS exports.
+Refer to the ''Modify NFS Export'' method for a description of the returned fields.'
   post:
     parameters:
     - description: Specifies whether the file system path can be created if it does